-Designed in the late 1980s by a trio of Dye’s – Pete, Alice and their son Perry – the 18-layout at The Farms Golf Club lies within one of the most prestigious golf communities in Rancho Santa Fe.
+Designed in the late 1980s by a duo of Dye’s – Pete and son Perry – the 18-layout at The Farms Golf Club lies within one of the most prestigious golf communities in Rancho Santa Fe.
 A decade after the course debuted, architect John Fought and former PGA Tour professional Tom Lehman were asked to remodel it to improve its playability.

 Modifications made to ensure the course was fit for purpose in the new millennium included reconstructing and re-contouring bent grass greens, locating additional tee boxes and sand bunkers, installing a state-of-the-art irrigation system, adding several new water features and establishing a new practice facility with a double-sided driving range.